-As discussed above, ACI applies to a) MIPS ECs, b) MIPS-APMs, and c) Advanced APMs that participate in MSSP.
+As discussed above, PI applies to a) MIPS ECs, b) MIPS-APMs, and c) Advanced APMs that participate in MSSP.

-ACI does not replace the Medicaid EHR Incentive Program, which will continue through Program Year 2021.
+Note: PI does not replace the Medicaid EHR Incentive Program, which has ended after Program Year 2021.

-The ACI objectives and measures strongly overlap with the MU Stage 3, but offer more flexibility to comply within the scope of practice.
-Whereas MU measures are based on exceeding minimum percentage thresholds, ACI measures are based on performance scoring of the actual percentages attained.
+The PI objectives and measures strongly overlap with the MU Stage 3, but offer more flexibility to comply within the scope of practice.
+Whereas MU measures are based on exceeding minimum percentage thresholds, PI measures are based on performance scoring of the actual percentages attained.

-Like the MU objectives, the ACI objectives promote electronic recording and exchange of patient data between the clinicians and with their patients.
-The ACI objectives are similar to six of the eight MU Stage 3 objectives and include:
+Like the MU objectives, the PI objectives promote electronic recording and exchange of patient data between the clinicians and with their patients.
+The PI objectives are similar to six of the eight MU Stage 3 objectives and include:

 1) Protect Patient Health Information verified through Security Risk Analysis